COLA-Laboratory/cola_www_src/content/_index.md

 * **COLA-Lab is now hiring!!!
 We have multiple fully funded PhD studentships available for September 2023 entry.
 Detailed information can be found from [here](/docs/home/vacancies).**

+* I'm pleased to announce that my Turing Fellowship has been extended to the end of this September.
+Look forward to engage with the Alan Turing Institute to develop a broader collaborative network. <i class='fa fa-calendar' style='font-size:19px'></i> March 28

 * Our paper on "A Multi-Population Evolutionary Algorithm Using New Cooperative Mechanism for Solving Multi-Objective Problems with Multi-Constraint" has been accepted to IEEE Trans.
 Evol.
 Comput.
 Congratulations to our collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> March 25

 * I'm glad to be invited to join the Editorial Board for the Brain-Computer Intersection section of [Frontiers in Human Neuroscience](https://www.frontiersin.org/journals/human-neuroscience) journal (Impact Factor=3.473). <i class='fa fa-calendar' style='font-size:19px'></i> March 20